LibraryCarpentry/lc-shell/_episodes/04-loops.md

 >
 > Because real-world filenames often contain white-spaces,
 > we wrap `$filename` in double quotes (`"`).
 If we didn't, the
-> shell would treat the white-space within a filename a separator
+> shell would treat the white-space within a filename as a separator
-> between two different filesnames, which usually results in errors.
+> between two different filenames, which usually results in errors.
-> Therefore, it's best to generally safer to use `"$..."` unless
+> Therefore, it's best and generally safer to use `"$..."` unless
 > you are absolutely sure that no elements with white-space can ever
 > enter your loop variable (such as in [episode 5]({{ page.root }}/05-counting-mining/index.html#using-a-loop-to-count-words)).
 {: .callout}